BackdoorAli/RedTeamReconToolkit_v1.0/README.md

 ## Overview

 The **Red Team Recon Toolkit** is a personal cybersecurity recon suite designed and developed by **BackdoorAli aka NotAlita**.
-This project was built to demonstrate technical capabilities in offensive security, and is intended strictly for **educational, professional portfolio, and authorized use only**.
+This project was built to demonstrate technical capabilities in offensive security, and is intended strictly for **educational, professional portfolio, and authorised use only**.

 ---